EECS150/project_skeleton_fa21/spec/checkpoint1.md

 These tests could help reveal more hazard bugs in your implementation. \texttt{strcmp} is particular important since it is frequently used in the BIOS program.
 The tests use CSR instruction to indicate if they are passed (e.g., write '1' to the CSR register if passed).
 Take a look at the C files for further details.
 Following that practice, you can also write your custom C program to further test your CPU.

-As an additional tip for debugging, try changing the compiler optimization flag in the \verb|Makefile| of each software test (e.g., \texttt{-O2} to \texttt{-O1} or \texttt{-O0}), or using a newer GCC compiler and see if your processor still passes the test.
+As an additional tip for debugging, try changing the compiler optimization flag in the `Makefile` of each software test (e.g., \texttt{-O2} to \texttt{-O1} or \texttt{-O0}), or using a newer GCC compiler and see if your processor still passes the test.
 Different compiler settings generate different sequences of assembly instructions, and some might expose subtle hazard bugs yet to be covered by your implementation.

-\subsubsection{Echo}
+### Echo
 You should have your UART modules integrated with the CPU before running this test.
 The test verifies if your CPU is able to: check the UART status, read a character from UART Receiver, and write a character to UART Transmitter.
-Take a look at the software code \verb|software/echo/echo.c| to see what it does.
+Take a look at the software code `software/echo/echo.c` to see what it does.
 The testbench loads the MIF file compiled from the software code, and load it to the BIOS memory in a similar manner to the assembly test and riscv-isa tests.

 To run the echo test, run